zanedr/front-end-submissions-public/1706/mod-1/linked-list/DavidRyan-SpencerHarris.md

-## Student:
+## Student: David and Spencer
-## Evaluator:
+## Evaluator: Brenna
 ## Notes/What To Work On:

 ## Functional Expectations

-* Novice: Application meets all of the functional expectations in Phase One.
+// Buttons are not disabled, responsiveness is spotty, can't clear read

-* Advanced Be: Application meets all of the functional expectations in Phase Two.
+* Advanced Beginner: Application meets all of the functional expectations in Phase Two.
 * Proficient: Application meets all of the functional expectations in Phase Three.
-* Exceptional: You completed Phase Three and did something with Phase Four.

 ## COMP RECREATION / DESIGN

-* Novice
+// Padding on inputs/buttons
+// Spacing/padding within links
+// Font weights
+// Borders/attention to smaller details

 * Advanced Beginner
-* Proficient
-* Exceptional

 ## HTML

-* Novice
-* Advanced Beginner
 * Proficient
-* Exceptional

 ## CSS

-* Novice
+// Responsiveness not fully functional
+// Spacing/extra unused style rules, organization

 * Advanced Beginner
-* Proficient
-* Exceptional

 ## JS/jQuery

-* Novice
+// Naming conventions
+// Reduce duplication and simplify larger functions

 * Advanced Beginner
-* Proficient
-* Exceptional

 ## GIT & GITHUB